devtayade/devtayade/README.md

-I am working and learning on multiple android Projects and Apps involving C++, C# and Java. although am from Electronics and telecommunication engineering branch !! i am very passionate about Android development and databases also open source contributions !!
+I am working and learning on multiple android Projects and Apps involving C++, C# and Java. although am from Electronics and telecommunication engineering branch !! i am very passionate about Android development and databases also open source contributions !! i dont have achievements to showcase yet !!
+(First yr Student) but am learning new things and exploring myself. also i updating further "about more me" section to looks debugging to eyes

 ## Skills: